shehza-d/ai-nlp-chatbots/syllabus.md

 1.  `Fine-tuning` techniques.
 1. Introduction to the JSONL document.
 1. Introduction to OpenAI CLI tools.
-1. Building your own fine-tuned model.
+1. Building your own `fine-tuned model`.
 1. Entity extraction.
 1. Introduction to hyper-parameters.
 1. Using existing fine-tuned models.